 5. Heat oil in a casserole pot over medium heat, add cummin seeds, dried chillies, cardamom pods, curry leaves and heat until fragrant.

-6. Add onions and cook gently until transparent then add fenugreek seeds if using and mix through onion mixture.
+6. Add onions and cook gently until transparent then add fenugreek seeds if using, ginger and garlic paste and mix through onion mixture.

 7. Add pork to onion mixture and cook for about 5 minutes on medium heat, stirring regularly until pork is sealed – without allowing to burn or stick to the pot, add some after if needed.